Tuition & Financial Aid

 The tuition rebate and refund policy for the 2012-2013 academic year is available here.

 Upon acceptance to the Program, the applicant is required to remit $1,000 to secure his/her place in the incoming class.
-This deposit becomes non-refundable in January.
+This fee is non-refundable.
 The fee defrays disability insurance costs and other essential medical insurance costs paid by the program.
 Please note that these medical expenses are independent of those paid by the student through Student Financial Accounts and Services.

 Other Financial Aid Opportunities